 Let me frame a syntax for you to understand the function.

-First, we need to mention what is the logical test, then mention the word OR, then mention what the second logical test is.
-If you wish to conduct a more logical test, then mention the word OR after everting a logical test.
+First, we need to mention the logical test, then mention the word "OR," and then mention the second logical test.
+If you wish to conduct a more logical test, mention the word OR after a logical test.

-Of all the logical tests you do, if anyone of the tests is satisfied or true, then we will get the result as TRUE if none or satisfied, then the result is FALSE.
+Of all the logical tests you do, if any of the tests are satisfied or true, then we will get the result as TRUE if none or satisfied, then the result is FALSE.

 Examples of Using OR Function in VBA